EdwardChanCH/Project-Ornithophobia/README.md

 * Background Music (CC BY license)
   * "東方 Piano - Green-Eyed Jealousy 『2』", made by -K.
     * https://youtu.be/DizE73Ie3Ok
+* All sprites, background images, and sound effects are custom-made.

 ## 1. Short Description

 This is a game project (combined individual assignments) of CompSci 3307A at Western University.

+It has two major systems: Gameplay, and Level Editor.

+To win the game, use knockback (left-click, right-click) to gain speed, and slam the player into the enemies (at great speed) until all of them explode!

+To edit a level, read the level editor's manual popup because there are too many features!

 ## 2. Required Libraries & 3rd Party Tools